-The standards documents referenced below, as transposed from the relevant 3GPP specifications, are provided by the identified Transposing Organizations as the transposed sets of standards for the terrestrial radio interface of IMT-2020 identified as 5G and includes not only the key characteristics of IMT-2020 but also the additional capabilities of 5G both of which are continuing to be enhanced.1.2.1.2 Radio Layer 1
+The standards documents referenced below, as transposed from the relevant 3GPP specifications, are provided by the identified Transposing Organizations as the transposed sets of standards for the terrestrial radio interface of IMT-2020 identified as 5G and includes not only the key characteristics of IMT-2020 but also the additional capabilities of 5G both of which are continuing to be enhanced.

+[Editor’s note: In the following sub-sections the references of transposed standards with hyperlinks in Recommendation ITU-R M.2012-5 remain.
+When BR receives transposed references from the Transposing Organizations, these references are to be updated accordingly.]

+1.2.1.2 Radio Layer 1

 1.2.1.2.1 TS 36.201